-All our sites have a management plan which is freely accessible via our website www.woodlandtrust.org.uk.
-Our woods are managed to the UK Woodland Assurance Standard (UKWAS) and are certified with the Forest Stewardship Council® (FSC®) under licence FSC-C009406 and through independent audit.
+All our sites have a management plan which is freely accessible via our website www.woodlandtrust.org.uk

+Our woods are managed to the UK Woodland Assurance Standard (UKWAS) and are certified with the Forest Stewardship Council[®] (FSC[®]) under licence FSC-C009406 and through independent audit.
-In addition to the guidelines below we have specific guidance and policies on issues of woodland management which we review and update from time to time.

-We recognise that all woods are different and that the management of our sites should also reflect their local landscape and where appropriate support local projects and initiatives.
-Guidelines like these provide a necessary overarching framework to guide the management of our sites but such management also requires decisions based on local circumstances and our Site Manager's intimate knowledge of each site.
+The following principles provide an overarching framework to guide the management of all our sites but we recognise that all woods are different and that their management also needs to reflect their local landscape, history and where appropriate support local projects and initiatives.

-The following guidelines help to direct our woodland management:

-- 1. Our woods are managed to maintain their intrinsic key features of value and to reflect those of the surrounding landscape.
-We intervene when there is evidence that it is necessary to maintain or improve biodiversity and to further the development of more resilient woods and landscapes. - 2.
-We establish new native woodland using both natural regeneration and tree planting, but largely the latter, particularly when there are opportunities for involving people. - 3.
-We provide free public access to woods for quiet, informal recreation and our woods are managed to make them accessible, welcoming and safe. - The long term vision for our non-native plantations on ancient woodland sites is to restore them to predominantly native species composition and semi-natural structure, a vision that equally applies to our secondary woods. - 5.
-Existing semi-natural open-ground and freshwater habitats are restored and maintained wherever their management can be sustained and new open ground habitats created where appropriate. - 6.
-The heritage and cultural value of sites is taken into account in our management and, in particular, our ancient trees are retained for as long as possible. - 7.
-Woods can offer the potential to generate income both from the sustainable harvesting of wood products and the delivery of other services.
-We will therefore consider the potential to generate income from our estate to help support our aims. - 8.
-We work with neighbours, local people, organisations and other stakeholders in developing the management of our woods.
+1. Our woods are managed to maintain their intrinsic key features of value and to reflect those of the surrounding landscape.
+We intervene in our woods when there is evidence that it is necessary to maintain or improve biodiversity, safety and to further the development of more resilient woods and landscapes.

+2. We establish new native woodland for all the positive reasons set out in our Conservation Principles, preferably using natural regeneration but often by planting trees, particularly when there are opportunities for involving people.

+3. We provide free public access to woods for quiet, informal recreation and our woods are managed to make them accessible, welcoming and safe.
+Where possible, we pro-actively engage with people to help them appreciate the value of woods and trees.

+4. The long term vision for all our ancient woodland sites is to restore them to predominantly native species composition and seminatural structure, a vision that equally applies to our secondary woods.

+5. Existing semi-natural open ground and freshwater habitats are restored and maintained wherever their management can be sustained and new open ground habitats created where appropriate.

+6. The natural and cultural heritage value of sites is taken into account in our management and in particular, our ancient trees are retained for as long as possible.

+7. Land and woods can generate income both from the sustainable harvesting of wood products and the delivery of other services.
+We therefore consider the appropriateness of opportunities to generate income from our Estate to help support our aims.

+8. We work with neighbours, local people, organisations and other stakeholders in developing the management of our woods.
 We recognise the benefits of local community woodland ownership and management.
-Where appropriate we allow our woods to be used to support local woodland, conservation, education and access initiatives. - 9.
-We use and offer the estate where appropriate, for the purpose of demonstration, evidence gathering and research associated with the conservation, recreational and sustainable management of woodlands.
-In particular we will develop and maintain a network of long-term monitoring sites across the estate. - 10 Any activities we undertake will conform to sustainable forest management principles, be appropriate for the site and will be balanced with our primary objectives of enhancing the biodiversity and recreational value of our woods and the wider landscapes.
+Where appropriate we encourage our woods to be used for local woodland, conservation, education and access initiatives.

+9. We use and offer the Estate where appropriate, for the purpose of demonstration, evidence gathering and research associated with the conservation, recreational and sustainable management of woodlands.
+We maintain a network of sites for long-term monitoring and trials leading to reductions in plastics and pesticides.

-SUMMARY
+10. Any activities we undertake are in line with our wider Conservation Principles, conform to sustainable forest management practices, are appropriate for the site and balanced with our primary objectives of enhancing the biodiversity and recreational value of our woods and the wider landscapes.

+The Public Management Plan